SAP/openui5-docs/docs/Using_and_Nesting_Components_346599f.md

 ## Using and Nesting Components

 You can use a `ComponentContainer` to wrap a `UIComponent` and reuse it anywhere within the OpenUI5 control tree.
-You can use reuse components to nest components in other components.
+With the `ComponentContainer` you can nest components inside other components.

 ***